Creekside path at Faversham Reach and Waterside Close

-The Group fully supports the proposal for a Creek-side path along the waterfront of the Faversham Reach and Waterside Close housing developments, which it believes will eventually form a crucial part of the English coastal path through Faversham.
+The Group has successfully campaigned for a Creekside path along the waterfront of the Faversham Reach and Waterside Close housing developments, which should eventually form a crucial part of the English coastal path through Faversham.

-There is a complicated history to the recent attempts to secure a Creek-side path at Faversham Reach and Waterside Close.
-Briefly, public footpath ZF5 runs through Faversham Reach but was obstructed, first, by the building of the estate and, second, by the construction of iron railings to stop access in front of numbers 13-15 Faversham Reach (the three houses nearest to Crab Island).
-The footpath runs under those three houses, along the promenade and then ‘clips’ two more properties before exiting by the main entrance to the estate.
+There is a complicated history to the recent attempts to secure a Creekside path at Faversham Reach and Waterside Close.
+Briefly, public footpath ZF5 ran through Faversham Reach but was obstructed, first, by the building of the estate and, second, by the construction of iron railings to stop access in front of numbers 13-15 Faversham Reach (the three houses nearest to Crab Island).
+The footpath ran under those three houses, along the promenade and then ‘clipped’ two more properties before exiting by the main entrance to the estate.

 At present those wishing to follow Faversham Creek out to the Shipwright’s Arms and round to Oare have to take a substantial, and partly unsightly, diversion round the back of the Faversham Reach development and the Brents Industrial Estate before re-joining the Creek at the marsh end of the Waterside Close development.

 Faversham Town Council, with the support of the Faversham Society, the Faversham Municipal Charities, Bensted’s Charity and the Faversham Creek Consortium, sought to overcome the obstruction by proposing in 2012 a diversion which would have seen a ramp constructed behind numbers 13-15 Faversham Reach and then a slight re-routeing inside the estate.
 The Faversham Reach Residents’ Association tabled a counter-proposal to extinguish this obstructed footpath and to create the existing route round the back of the estate as a public footpath.